AriTheElk/inferno-boilerplate/docs/CLI.md

 # Inferno Boilerplate CLI

 One of the boilerplate features I'm most excited about, is the CLI utilities.
 I really hate having to create multiple boilerplate files just to add a simple component to my app.
-It should be that difficult, and so I made it no longer that difficult :wink:
+It shouldn't be that difficult, and so I made it no longer that difficult :wink:

 ![CLI Screencast Gif](http://imgur.com/nQDdZSm.gif)